grappler/wordpress-database-reset/readme.txt

 * Extremely fast one click process to reset the WordPress database
 * Choose to reset the entire database or specific database tables
 * Secure and super simple to use
+* Prefer the command line?
+Reset the database in one command
 * Excellent for theme and plugin developers who need to clean the database of any unnecessary content

 **Support Forum**